 Mesna is always given with ifosfamide.
-Most people who have treatment with cyclophosphamide are not given doses high enough to cause bleeding from the bladder and so they will not need mesna.
+Most people who have treatment with cyclophosphamide are not given doses high enough to cause bleeding from the bladder.
+They will not need to take mesna.
 But mesna is given if your treatment involves having high doses of cyclophosphamide.
 Your doctor can tell you if you are having a high dose of cyclophosphamide.

 While you are having mesna, your urine (pee) is tested for signs of blood.
 If you have blood in your urine, you will be given extra mesna.

 You can help to protect your bladder during your treatment by:

 - Drinking plenty of water – at least 2 litres (3½ pints) daily.
 Your nurse can tell you how much you should drink.

 - Emptying your bladder often during the treatment.

 Mesna can be given in the following ways:

 - As a drip (infusion) into a vein at the same time as your chemotherapy

 - As a liquid that you drink.
 The mesna liquid is added to a flavoured soft drink, such as orange juice or cola.
 It can be kept in a sealed container in a fridge for up to 24 hours after mixing.
 Your doctor, nurse or pharmacist can explain more about this to you

 - As a tablet.
 The tablets can be taken with food or on an empty stomach.
 If you are given tablets, it is important to take them as exactly as your nurse or pharmacist explains.